 Minimize swelling and bruising

-Swelling and bruising on your face and gums often appears on the day after your surgery.
+Swelling and bruising on your face and gums often appear on the day after your surgery.
 Sinus lifting might trigger bruising around your nose and eyes.
-The discoloration will peak 2-3 days after you return home and it will disappear on its own.
+The discoloration will peak 2-3 days after you return home, and it will disappear on its own.

-If it bothers you, you can place an ice pack on your face, closest to the area most affected.
+If it bothers you, you can place an ice pack on your face, closest to the affected area.
 Keep it on for 15-20 minutes at a time, take a break, and repeat for 48 hours after surgery.
-Some OTC products also have an anti-inflammatory effect but use them with caution, as they can cause damage to the healing process.
+Some OTC products also have an anti-inflammatory effect, but use them with caution, as they can disrupt the healing process.

 Other things you can do include avoiding salt, staying hydrated, and sleeping in a propped-up position.
 Stack 2-3 pillows under your head when you go to bed.